posted October 23, 2017

 A 43-year-old female was referred to the University of Iowa Oculoplastics Clinic by her comprehensive ophthalmologist for the evaluation of worsening right-sided proptosis.
 She reported that over the past 20 years her right eye had gradually moved forward.
 She denied pain, double vision, or tearing.
 She denied any recent trauma or malignancy but was kicked on the right side of the head by a cow at the age of 10.
 She reported a history of hypothyroidism.
 At the age of 36, she had a computed tomography (CT) scan for proptosis by an outside provider that showed an osseous mass in the greater wing of the sphenoid along the superolateral wall of the orbit.

 - Wears spectacles for distance

-- Kicked in the head by a cow at 10-years-old
+- Kicked in the head by a cow when she was 10-years-old

 - Recent unremarkable dilated fundus examination

 - Ophthalmic medication: Genteal ® Lubricant Eye ointment as needed

 No known history of bone disease or ocular disease